chaoguo14/chaoguo14.github.io/_posts/2021-08-16-Some-technical-discussions-on-behaviour-of-decision-tree-splitting.md

 ![]({{site.baseurl}}/assets/11_01.png)

-It seems that this seemingly easier question has no simple answer.
-I guess you can say that you are not surprised.
+It seems that there is no analytical solution.
+You might not be surpried.
 After all, this is a special case of the more difficult _$k$-means clustering problem_.
 Here, we are dealing with a 1-dimensional 2-means clustering problem.
 For 1-dimensional $k$-means clustering where each cluster is one interval, you can use dynamic programming to find a global optimizer.
-See refernece [2] for details.
+See referenece [2] for details.

 In conclusion, even when $\mathbf{y}$ is sorted, there is no analytical way to find the best split $y_s$.
 We can always linearly scan through it.
 So that's not too bad.

 ### What if $\mathbf{y}$ is not sorted?

 In general, $\mathbf{y}$ will not be sorted.
-We can still scan the whole thing, and find the best partition _for that specific ordering_.
+We can still scan the whole thing, and find the best (linearly scanned) partition _for that specific ordering_.
 But for each different ordered $\mathbf{y}'$, there is a different optimal partition, and thus a different minimum SS.

 ![]({{site.baseurl}}/assets/11_02.png)

+This is an enlightening example for two reasons.
+First, the first two arrays have different orders, but they have the same optimal partition.
+Second, the third array has a different optimal partition, and a worse minimum $SS$.

+To understand why, let's imagine a "border" between $3$ and $4$ (where the optimal split is) in the first array.
+To get the second array, no number goes across the border.
+As a result, we are not changing the partition we would get.
+To get the third array, however, number $2$ and $6$ have to be switched.
+They have to go across the border.